fanchic/python-raijin/README.md

 # python-raijin
-Python code that i use on the NCI
+Python code that i use on NCI